-In general, GGC does not use the serial, or "Oxford," comma at the end of a list.

-- Incorrect: GGC's four pillars are scholarship, leadership, service, and creativity - Correct: GGC's four pillars are scholarship, leadership, service and creativity
+- Comma Per AP Style, GGC does not generally use the serial, or "Oxford," comma at the end of a list. - Incorrect: GGC's four pillars are scholarship, leadership, service, and creativity. - Correct: GGC's four pillars are scholarship, leadership, service and creativity.